drotek/Docs-Pixhawk3Pro/en/main-devices/esc-motor.md

 To see what a CCW propeller looks like, please see the previous picture.

-Also check the direction of the motors. > . >**For safety reasons, remove the propellers before handling !!!!!!**
+Also check the direction of the motors. > **For safety reasons, remove the propellers before handling !!!!!!**

 To reverse the direction of a motor it is enough to reverse 2 of the 3 cables that go from the engine to the ESC.